rishav-eulb/100-days-of-move/docs/eliza_01.md

 | Context | Processes each input separately | Maintains conversation history |
 | Decision Making | Generates predictions based on input | Makes autonomous decisions |
 | Examples | GPT, Gemini | Eliza, Trading bots |

+### Overview
+The Eliza framework is a modern, open-source platform designed to facilitate the development and deployment of autonomous AI agents.
+Inspired by the original ELIZA chatbot from the 1960s, this framework is tailored for contemporary applications, especially within the Web3 ecosystem.

 ## Key Features